Find My Tour

 Having said that, surfing in Ireland is possible all year round.
 For the more dedicated, insulated surfers, the winter season is the best time.
 This is when the bigger swells come in off the Atlantic.
 Irish surfers wear 6mm thick wetsuits and look like seals in the water!

 What visit to Ireland would be complete without riding a wave on the Wild Atlantic Way?
-You’ll be glad to hear the option of surfing is now included on many of our active Vagabond adventure tours of Ireland.
+And it is possible to surf on all of our active Vagabond adventure tours.

 Gentle, wide-open beaches.
 World-famous big waves.
 Ireland has something for all levels of surfer.